 The Super GPS Enhanced has a range of different features.
 We break down each feature below with comparison to other devices we tested.
-It has fewer available features than the Garmin Edge 820 and Garmin Edge 520, and scores lower than both products.
-When compared to products such as the Cateye Strada Slim, the Super GPS has many more features and scores much higher.GPS and Mapping
+It has fewer available features than the Garmin Edge models, the Mega XL and the ELEMNT Bolt, so it scores lower than those products.
+When compared to products such as the Cateye Strada Slim, the Super GPS has many more features and scores much higher.Basics

-Advantages of this system over Garmin Edge 820 mapping are that it is much easier to enter an address or destination on a smartphone than using the small screen on the Edge 820.
+Advantages of this system over Garmin Edge 830 mapping are that it is much easier to enter an address or destination on a smartphone than using the small screen on the Edge 830.
 There are, however, many disadvantages.
 First, you must have cell service to get the routing data, versus the Garmin system which does not require a cell signal.
 Once the directions are sent to the Super GPS, a cell signal is not needed for the remainder of the navigation process.
 However, the Super GPS will not automatically re-route if you make a wrong turn.
-It will give you a warning, but is not capable of altering the directions mid-route.
+It will give you a warning but is not capable of altering the directions mid-route.

 Smart Phone Integration, Live Track, and Strava Segments

-Lezyne also has a Live Track feature that is set up in the Ally application and will send preselected contacts an email with a link that allows them to track your progress on a ride.
-Garmin offers a similar feature, and Strava now has a feature called Beacon for premium members that does the same thing when using their application or a Garmin device.
+Lezyne also has a Live Track feature that is set up in the Ally V2 application and will send preselected contacts an email with a link that allows them to track your progress on a ride.
+Garmin and Wahoo Fitness offer a similar feature, and Strava now has a feature called Beacon for premium members that does the same thing when using their application or a Garmin device.
 Live Track is a nice feature that provides a measure of safety, and allows contacts to see the data from any sensors you have paired as well.

 This bike computer has a high degree of water resistance.
 It is dependent on the user properly closing the rubber plug on the charging port.
 Closing the charging port is more difficult on the Super GPS than the Garmin Edge series computers.
 Garmin computers are certified to the IPX 7 rating.
-Lezyne does not meet the IPX standard, but we found them to be equally water resistant and had no problems during testing.
+Lezyne does not meet the IPX standard, but we found them to be equally water-resistant and had no problems during testing.

 This bike computer is an awesome GPS enabled cycling computer with innovative smartphone integration.
-A compact and rugged design makes it well suited to use on a variety of bikes.
+Its compact and rugged design makes it well suited to use on a variety of bikes.
 The price is phenomenal and it changes our expectations of cycling computers in this price range.
 Navigation at this price range was unheard of before the release of the Super GPS.
-With every new product cycle we are more and more impressed with Lezyne; we can't wait to see what comes next.
+With every new product cycle, we are more and more impressed with Lezyne; we can't wait to see what comes next.
 Garmin beware, a new player has arrived.

 Other Versions and Accessories

-- The Super GPS Enhanced is offered as a stand-alone unit (as tested) as well as with the following options:
+Lezyne makes a full line of cycling computers and accessories.
+The Super GPS Enhanced is offered as a stand-alone unit (as tested) as well as with the following options:

 - Super GPS HR/SC Loaded Box (includes HR monitor, Speed Cadence, and-out front mount)